Romaric1331/Flight-Software-Developer-at-Ecole-Polytechnique-Space-Center-/README.md

-# 🛰️ IONSAT CubeSat CAN Communication with ADCS
+# 🛰️ IONSAT CubeSat Communication Bus Interface

 Welcome to the IONSAT project, a collaborative effort by ONERA, CNES, ThrustMe, and École Polytechnique aimed at developing and maintaining a powered nanosatellite in a very low orbit.
 This project focuses on leveraging the advantages of low orbits, such as reduced communication latency, enhanced resolution, and cost-effective launches.